Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Conclusion

 \section{Conclusion}

 In this paper, we propose a MEC scheme assisted by STAR-RIS and UAV, which allows the bi-directional task offloading so that users can offload their tasks to the MEC servers situated at the BS and UAV simultaneously.
-A non-convex optimization problem is established which seeks to maximize the energy efficiency while guaranteeing the QoS constraints for users.
+Then, a non-convex optimization problem is established which seeks to maximize the energy efficiency while guaranteeing the QoS constraints for users by jointly designing resources allocation, user scheduling, passive beamforming and the UAV's trajectory.
 In order to effectively address this non-convex optimization problem, we propose an iterative algorithm that draws inspiration from the Dinkelbach's algorithm and the SCA technique.
 The proposed iterative algorithm can effectively solve the established problem with guaranteed convergence.
-The efficacy of the proposed MEC scheme is substantiated through the simulation outcomes in comparison with the several existing baseline schemes, encompassing the traditional RIS-assisted scheme. \ifCLASSOPTIONcaptionsoff
+The efficacy of the proposed MEC scheme is substantiated through the simulation outcomes in comparison with the several baseline schemes, encompassing the traditional RIS-assisted scheme. \appendices